renaissanceperiodization/docs/_diet/1.22-beta/getting-started.md

 We anticipate that the beta will last no longer than through the end of June 2025, but unforeseen circumstance may require us to run the beta for longer.

 Once we have developed a stable version that we are comfortable publishing publicly, your participation in the beta program will end, and you will upgrade to the latest version of the publicly available production app.

+# Active Subscription is Required

+The beta version of the RP Diet Coach app is available to users under the same access terms as the production app, which means an active subscription is required.
+If you're already subscribed to the RP Diet Coach app, you'll be able to use the beta just like you would the regular version--your existing login and subscription will carry over automatically.

+If you're not currently subscribed, you'll need to sign up for a subscription to access the beta.
+The beta isn't a free trial, but rather an early-access version of the app with new features and improvements in development.
+We greatly appreciate our beta testers' feedback, and your participation helps us make the app even better!

 # Migration Notes